Tyler799/Morrowind-2020/Morrowind_2019.md

 ### Bump-mapped mods:

 A lot of links in this guide will have bump map versions available, especially once we hit the architecture section.
 I don't know all the technical details of it, but bump mapping in Morrowind isn't quite like what you'd expect it to be.
 It's often very shiny looking, sometimes plastic-y, and it can make things look very bright depending on the reflection texture used.
 This is fine for metals and wet looking plants (it looks great on mushrooms, in my opinion), but can sometimes look a little weird on architecture.
 That means, if you ever have a choice between getting a bump map or no bump map version, the choice is 100% yours.
 If you do download a bump map version and decide you don't like it, you can get rid of the bumps by deleting the meshes that were included in the mod, and you can also disable the normal maps (usually they have `_nm` or `_n` at the end of their filename) if you want to save space.

-### Great House Fliggerty:

-This site hosts a few of the mods for this list.
-However, due to server migration problems, downloads are broken.
-You can solve this by using the [Wayback Machine](https://archive.org/web/) (internet archive) for any of the given downloads.
-I already have links to a few of the mods, but you should be able to get the others as well.

 ### MWSE - The Morrowind Script Extender: